89.1201 - State Policy (Updated February 10, 2025)

 (A) the original home language survey;

-(B) the identification of the student as an emergent bilingual student;
+(B) the identification as an EB student;

 (C) the designation of the student's level of language proficiency;